This Incident Response Plan exists to ensure that we consistently handle information security events in an effective and efficient manner.

 Detection and Reporting #

-When an incident is detected, Nested Knowledge personnel should behave as if they reporting a crime and include lots of specific details about what they have discovered.
+When an incident is detected, Nested Knowledge personnel should behave as if they reporting a crime and include specific details about what they have discovered.

 Nested Knowledge has prepared an incident response form for use while investigating an incident.
 Nested Knowledge Employees and contractors will be provided with access to the form and instructed to utilize it for all suspected incidents.
 The IR team will monitor responses and react immediately upon receipt.
-In addition to submitting details via the form, Nested Knowledge personnel must email karl.holub@nested-knowledge.com or send a message to #info-security to notify the security team of suspected issues.
+In addition to submitting details via the form, Nested Knowledge personnel must contact the IR team through email or Instant Message platform and receive a confirmatory response.

 Reporting a Data Breach #